ProspectivePulse/Learning-Agency-Lab-Automated-Essay-Scoring-2.0/README.md

 Various text data preprocessing techniques were applied to the train dataset as described below.

-#### 1. Data Augmentation using Word Embeddings: In order to increase the variety of words and the training sample size, the essays were augmented with synonyms calculated, stored and applied as a .pkl file using the code below:
+#### 1. Data Augmentation using Word Embeddings: In order to increase the variety of words and the training sample size, the train data was augmented with synonyms calculated, stored and applied as a .pkl file using the code below:

     from gensim.models import KeyedVectors
     from datetime import datetime